Support for the Alcohol and Tobacco Tax and Trade Bureau (TTB)

 TTB is the federal government’s third-largest revenue generating agency after the Internal Revenue Service and U.S. Customs and Border Protection.
-TTB also is the most efficient tax-collection agency, collecting $436 for every $1 spent.
-By comparison, the IRS collects $275 for every $1 spent.
+TTB also is the most efficient tax-collection agency, collecting $406 for every $1 spent.
+By comparison, the IRS collects $285 for every $1 spent.

-TTB regulates 48,000 permitted alcohol beverage operations in the U.S., including more than 20,000 permitted wholesalers (distributors); 6,100 permitted breweries; nearly 10,400 permitted wineries; 1,900 liquor producers; and 10,000 alcohol importers.(Not all TTB-permitted operations are actively engaged in business activities.)
+TTB regulates 92,000 operations in the U.S., including more than 20,000 permitted alcohol wholesalers (distributors); 8,860 permitted breweries; 12,330 permitted wineries; 2,090 liquor producers; and 10,000 alcohol importers.[iii]

 TTB also investigates the illegal manufacture, distribution and sale of alcoholic beverages to prevent counterfeit, adulterated or illegally-produced products from reaching consumers.